 After braces are removed what comes next?
 Some people may find they need more long-term work and will have to wear their retainer to ensure the teeth remain in their new positions.
-Whether you need permanent retainers or a removable one will depend on your treatment needs.
+Whether you need permanent retainer or a removable one will depend on your treatment needs.

 How do permanent lower retainers work?

 When some individuals learn that they may need retainers, one of the first things they do is hop onto the internet and search for an Aventura dentist for braces removable retainers to see what they can learn about a fixed lingual retainer.
 Most people may need retainers for at least some period of time after braces are removed.

 Whether you need long-term orthodontic treatment, however, is something to discuss with your orthodontist along with what treatment entails as there are many different types of retainers available such as permanent retainers, bonded retainers, ones for the front teeth, a fixed retainer for the bottom teeth, and bonded lingual retainer can all be a great way to make sure that your teeth stay in the original position without shifting.

 You should also know that the stainless steel wire requires little maintenance and can allow you to go about your life with little concern.
 But what are some of the options and what are the pros and cons of the different types of retainers?

 Lingual bar retainer